 Absolutely.
 At PHS we maintain than preventative maintenance of your heating system is one of the best investments you can make.

-However, there are also some added extras that can be installed to prevent sludge build up as well.
+However, there are also some added extras that can be installed to prevent sludge build-up as well.

 - Scale reducers – a scale reducer will catch any bits of limescale that are going around in your heating system.
-When the inhibitor breaks down the limescale, the reducer can then catch it and prevent it ending up in the bottom of a radiator.
+When the inhibitor breaks down the limescale, the reducer can then catch it and prevent it from ending up in the bottom of a radiator.

 - Boiler filter – this works in a similar way, but it catches all other mineral deposits, such as rust or debris.
 The filter can then hold all of these deposits until your next boiler service where your heating engineer can empty them for you.

 - Draining your system – did you know that it is recommended that you drain your central heating system every 5 years?
 You should use specialist chemicals to do this and you should follow the instructions closely.

 Still suffering from radiator cold at the bottom?

 If you’re still having difficulties with cold radiators, or you’re not sure if you’ve got the right problem, give PHS a call.

 We can provide support in London, Hertfordshire, Kent, Essex and Suffolk, getting an engineer out to you within 24 hours to locate your issue and get your home warmed up quickly.

 With many years on the tools in all aspects of the engineering industry has given me a second to none skill set which enables me to provide a leading professional service to my customers with a wealth of knowledge and highly skilled engineers to successfully cover all your plumbing, heating, AC and catering equipment requirements.